-In terms of key decisions undertaken by the Board in the year, the following have been identified which will have the greatest impact on the stakeholders described above:
+In terms of key decisions undertaken by the Board in the year, the following have been identified as having the greatest impact on the stakeholders described above:

-- Approval of the Business Plan - Strategic Growth opportunities and acquisitions
+- Approval of the business strategy and plan

+- Strategic growth opportunities and acquisitions

+- Approval of the ESG plan

-Approval of the business plan
+Approval of the Business plan

-In September 2021, the Board approved the Business Strategy and Medium-Term Plan.
+In September 2022, the Board approved the Business Strategy and Medium-Term Plan.
 This sets out product growth targets in key business lines with related capital, resourcing and investment requirements defined.
 The plan is set to grow the business on a sustainable level and forms the baseline of the Internal Capital Adequacy Assessment Process ("ICAAP") and the Internal Liquidity Adequacy Assessment Process ("ILAAP").